winitzki/scall/tutorial/programming_dhall.md

 One cannot guarantee that any given Web URL always returns the same results (or always remains reachable).
 To ensure that all expressions are referentially transparent, each successful import is cached on its first use within a Dhall program.
 If a Dhall program imports the same external resource several times, all those imports will always have the same value when the program is evaluated.
-For example, if a program imports the resource `https://test.dhall-lang.org/random-string` several times, the first imported value will be internally cached and substituted for all subsequent imports of that resource.
+For example, if a program imports `https://test.dhall-lang.org/random-string` several times, the first imported value will be internally cached and substituted for all subsequent imports of that resource.

 For this reason, a Dhall program cannot query a Web URL several times and make decisions based on the changes in its response.